llaraama/Buy-Spy/README.md

   An application that allows users to search office furniture and accessories across multiple different vendors to compare prices.

   ## User Story
-  Are you trying to set up your perfect work from home station?
+ Are you trying to set up your perfect work from home office?
 But tired of scouring the web to find the best deals?
-Buy Spy solves that problem by using the Google Shopping     API  to query popular shopping sites and returns the data in acsending or descending order by price to make your search that much easier.
+Buy  Spy solves that problem by using the Amazon, Walmart and Target APIs to query popular shopping sites and allows you to compare prices between vendors to find the best deal.

   ## Installation
   Clone this repo to your local machine using https://github.com/llaraama/Buy-Spy.git